divolte/divolte-collector/docs/configuration.rst

   * This happens for exceptionally long sessions

 This strategy attempts to write events that belong to the same session to the same file.
-Do note that in case of failures, this guarantee not longer holds.
-For this reason, in failure scenario's or at shutdown, this strategy DOES NOT move files to the publish directory.
+Do note that in case of failures, this guarantee no longer holds.
+For this reason, in failure scenarios or at shutdown, this strategy DOES NOT move files to the publish directory.
 Users have to setup a separate process to periodically move these files out of the way.

 divolte.hdfs.session_binning_file_strategy.sync_file_after_records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^